jmarkow/gardnerlab-experiments/docs/experiments.rst

 This command will let you select a template, cluster the data, and train a classifier for automatic template matching.

-The back-end (automaticing alignments, robofinch)
+The back-end (automating alignments, robofinch)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^